BavariaBlue/samm/Supporting Resources/v1.6/MarkDown/SAMM-1.6.md

 ![CC Logo](images/CC_Logo.png)

+\pagebreak
 # Executive Summary

 The Software Assurance Maturity Model (SAMM) is an open framework to help organizations formulate and implement a strategy for software security that is tailored to the specific risks facing the organization.
 The resources provided by SAMM will aid in:

       ✦ Evaluating an organization’s existing software security practices.

       ✦ Building a balanced software security assurance program in well-defined iterations.

       ✦ Demonstrating concrete improvements to a security assurance program.

       ✦ Defining and measuring security-related activities throughout an organization.

 Version 1.1 of SAMM expanded and restructured its predecessor into four complementary resources: this document that describes the core SAMM model, the How-To Guide that explains how to apply the model, the Quick Start Guide to help accelerate learning and adoption, and the toolbox that provides simple automation for data collection, metrics, and graphs.
 Furthermore, a number of elements have been renamed to better represent their purpose.